 The 10 Most Common Skin Allergies

-Allergies can complicate your life in many ways, which is why it is important to pay attention to any outbreaks on your skin.
-Learn about the 10 most common skin allergies, how to identify them, and the proper medication to prevent them from affecting you.
+Allergies can complicate your life in many ways, which is why it is important to pay attention to any reactions.
+Learn about the 10 most common skin allergies and how to identify them.
+Also, about the proper medication to prevent them from affecting you.

 Perfumes and Fragrances

 Perfumes and fragrances are one of the most common causes of allergies in adults and they continue to grow in number.
 These products include a large quantity of options: soaps, body lotions, shampoos, household cleaning items, wet towelettes, etc.

 It is also possible that even those products that are labeled as “fragrance-free” can cause dermatitis.
 If you notice that a fragranced product causes you allergic reactions, switch to products with natural oils or unscented products.

 Another one of the common skin allergies that dermatologists treat the most is a nickel allergy.
 This metal is used to make costume jewelry, jewelry with gold, and piercings.
 The most common reactions are in your ears because of nickel earrings and can appear after the first contact or after wearing them a lot.

 There is a wide range of products that use nickel: watches, glasses frames, clasps, buttons, belts, cuff links, etc. If you notice a reaction, try switching to jewelry that is labeled sterling silver, or for sensitive ears.